 2 tablespoons heavy (whipping) cream

-1-1/4 cups white sugar, 1 cup corn syrup, 3 oz butter.
+1-1/4 cups white sugar, 1 cup corn syrup, 3 ounces butter.
 Boil to hard ball stage.
 Don't stir too much.
 Add vanilla to taste and put in buttered dish.

 1 pint milk, 1 tablespoon sugar, 2 eggs, 1 cup flour, 1 teaspoon baking powder, pinch of salt.
 Sift the flour, salt, and baking powder together.
 Add to this the well-beaten eggs and sugar, and mix all with the pint of milk.
 Mix all ingredients thoroughly.
 If too thick, add more milk.